UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

         if s[:1] == "X":
             s = s[1:]

 This is actually the SAME bug as before, but for the tens -- it is checking for the Xs after XC and XL, which isn't allowed.
-Moving that into and else block:
+Moving that into an else block:

 .. code-block:: ipython